-One of the most fascinating parts of model railroading is designing your own layout.
-It's true that you can build a fine model railroad by following a plan out of a book or magazine, but to get the system you really want there's nothing like designing it yourself.
+model railroading has to offer, designing your own track plan rates pretty high for many hobbyists.
+You can build a mighty good model railroad by following a plan from a magazine or a book, but to get the layout that's just right for you, there's nothing like designing it yourself.